15 Ways to Prepare Your Home for Winter

 Caulking windows and doors properly can protect your house from unwanted moisture and air leaks.
 If you notice drafts in your home or that your energy bills have spiked, this is a sign you might need to replace the caulk around your windows and doors.
 Plan to replace the caulk about once every five to 10 years.

-Richardson says that if the gaps between siding and window or door frames are bigger than the width of a nickel, you need to reapply exterior caulk.
+Richardson said if the gaps between siding and window or door frames are bigger than the width of a nickel, you need to reapply exterior caulk.
 (Check the joints in window and door frames, too.)
 Silicone caulk is best for exterior use because it won’t shrink and it’s impervious to the elements.

 Try GE's Silicone 2 Window and Door product, which is “rain ready” in 30 minutes ($10.98 at Home Depot).
 Check window-glazing putty, too (which seals glass into the window frame).
 Add weather stripping as needed around doors, making sure you cannot see any daylight from inside your home.